hashgraph/hedera-sdk-java/README.md

 If there are still some project issues, try a Maven project update and project clean followed by a Maven install.

 #### Running the examples
-A `node.properties.sample` is provided, copy the file to `node.properties` and update with your account details, the details of the node you want to communicate to and finally, your private and public keys (as hex strings).
+A `node.properties.sample` is provided, copy the file to `node.properties` and update with your account details, the details of the node you want to communicate to, and your private/public keys (as hex strings).

    This file is ignored by git so all changes will remain local.